namnh663/namnh663.github.io/docs/knowledge/glossary.md

 # M

 **Manual testing**: A software testing technique where testers execute test cases and scenarios without the use of automated testing tools or scripts.
-In manual testing, a human tester interacts with the software or application just like an end user would, using the application's features, functions, and interfaces to identify and report defects, inconsistencies, and other issues.

 # N